Brandochili/CS207_Maker_Project/README.md

 # Repository Contents:
 - ino: This is where you will find the code for the Arduino
 - images: This is where you will find images for thee project at various stages
-- source: This is where you can find the sources for the original bits of code used to make this project
+- source: This is where you can find the sources for the original bits of code used to make this project as well as the library used

 # Bill of Materials:
 - 1 x Raspberry Pi B